(This page is frequently updated)

-- Liturgy of the Word and prayers for the First Sunday in Advent
+- Liturgy of the Word and prayers for the Fourth Sunday in Advent

-- Liturgy of the Word and prayers for the Solemnity of Our Lord Jesus Christ, King of the Universe
+- Liturgy of the Word and prayers for the Third Sunday in Advent

 This link will open a pdf file of a Liturgy of the Word.
 You can view it on your iPad, save it, or print it out.
 Contact Elissa if you want any IT help or if you just want a paper version!